Procedure Guide ·Vaccination ·2026

 Cost vs Wellness Plan

 Annual vaccines cost $50-$100.
-Wellness add-ons cost $120-$300/year.
-The math only works if you also use the plan for exams, dental cleanings, fecal tests, and other preventive care.
-For vaccines alone, paying out of pocket is cheaper.
+Wellness plans cost $120-$300/year.
+Only works if you use exams, dental cleanings, and other preventive care.
+For vaccines alone, out-of-pocket is cheaper.

 Red flag · Exclusion